Step 4: Full View

 Should Engineer C issue a verbal pre-selection promise to Engineer A's firm for a future City X project, or refrain from any pre-commitment and ensure selection proceeds through a formal competitive qualification-based process?

-Publicly Acknowledge and Open Competition Board's choice Publicly acknowledge Engineer A's contribution through commendation or public recognition, then ensure Engineer A's firm is invited to participate in a properly announced, open qualification-based selection process for the future project, without any pre-commitment to the outcome.
+O2 Publicly acknowledge Engineer A's contribution through commendation or public recognition, then ensure Engineer A's firm is invited to participate in a properly announced, open qualification-based selection process for the future project, without any pre-commitment to the outcome.
+Board's choice

 Engineer C holds a fiduciary-like public procurement authority obligating him to conduct impartial, process-driven selection for all City X engineering contracts.
 The NSPE Code requires honorable conduct and prohibits private pre-commitments of public procurement authority.
 Promising Engineer A in advance without considering qualifications, experience, and other factors is not consistent with the spirit or intent of the NSPE Code.
 Public procurement law independently requires competitive or qualification-based selection regardless of the reduced scope of NSPE Code competition provisions following antitrust modifications.